City of Los Angeles v. Patel: Amicus briefs

 Amicus curiae briefs in support of Los Angeles were filed by the United States, the County of Los Angeles, by California, Drug Free America Foundation, California State Sheriffs' Association, and the Manhattan Institute for Policy Research.
 Briefs in support of Patel were filed by the Asian American Hotel Owners Association, the Electronic Frontier Foundation, the U.S. Chamber of Commerce, the Rutherford Institute, Gun Owners of America, the Cato Institute, Professors Adam Lamparello & Charles E. MacLean, Institute for Justice, Google, and the Electronic Privacy Information Center.
 A brief in support of neither party was filed by Love146.

 Opinion of the Court

-Associate Justice Sonia Sotomayor authored the 5–4 majority opinion, joined by Justices Kennedy, Ginsburg, Breyer, and Kagan.
-The majority opinion held that "facial challenges under the Fourth Amendment are not categorically barred or especially disfavored," citing cases such as Sibron v.
+Associate Justice Sonia Sotomayor authored the 5–4 majority opinion, joined by Justices Anthony Kennedy, Ruth Bader Ginsburg, Stephen Breyer, and Elena Kagan.
+The majority opinion held that "facial challenges under the Fourth Amendment are not categorically barred or especially disfavored" and cited cases such as Sibron v.
 New York and Chandler v.
 Miller.

-Justice Antonin Scalia, joined by Roberts and Thomas, wrote a dissent to argue that such a warrantless search is permitted in this case because it satisfies the conditions of a regulatory scheme for a closely regulated business.
+Justice Antonin Scalia, joined by Roberts and Clarence Thomas, wrote a dissent to argue that such a warrantless search is permitted in this case because it satisfies the conditions of a regulatory scheme for a closely regulated business.
 Justice Samuel Alito, joined by Thomas, filed a second dissent, listing five other scenarios where the law could be applied constitutionally.